Directions: Move the arrow over or touch each highlighted word or segment and look for a definition or explanation in the box.

 When deciding if a sentence is complete or not, look for the verb first.

 Then ask yourself who or what is connected to the verb.
-The answer will be a noun or a pronoun.

 An example of a complete sentence: Jesus wept (This is the shortest sentence in the Bible; John 11:35).